Introduction

 And these calm moments mattered a lot.

-I used them at night.
+I have used them at night.

 Myself mixed one drop of each in a diffuser with water.

-I kept the lights low.
+I have kept the lights low.

-Myselfstayed away from my phone for 20 minutes.
+Myself stayed away from my phone for 20 minutes.

 Then I sat quietly and breathed slowly.

-After one week, I noticed two changes:
+After one week, I have noticed two changes:

-My body relaxed faster at bedtime
+- My body relaxed faster at bedtime

-Myself mind felt less noisy
+- Mind felt less noisy

 After three weeks, I had a real bedtime ritual.